root-project/web/manual/histograms/index.md

 ## Profile histograms

-Profile histograms are used to display the mean value of Y and its error for each bin in X.
+Profile histograms are used to display the mean value of `Y` and its error for each bin in `X`.

 When you fill a profile histogram with [TProfile.Fill()](https://root.cern/doc/master/classTProfile.html#ab851e2083286f48bee2a74ea816f6125):